manpreet-compro/s3-pit-restore/script_README.md

   --test                s3 pit restore testing --max-workers MAX_WORKERS
-                        max number of concurrent download requests --avoid-duplicates    tries to avoid copying files that are already at the latest version --sse ALGORITHM
+                        max number of concurrent download requests --avoid-duplicates    Avoid copying files that are already at the latest version --skip-deletion       Skips deletion of files which are created after the timestamp --sse ALGORITHM
                         specify what SSE algorithm you would like to use for the copy
 ```